 Assistant professor in economics, University of Chicago Harris School of Public Policy

-My paper "HIV, Wages and the Skill Premium" is accepted in the Journal of Health Economics [pdf].
+My paper "HIV, Wages and the Skill Premium" has just been published in the Journal of Health Economics [pdf].

 I have several projects on online labor markets, with a focus on search and matching.